icarolelis1/Canella/README.md

 - Vertex Skinning and
 - Implement more render nodes (PBR path with indirect diffuse, HBAO+,Bloom etc...)
 - Multhread command buffer generation
+- and the list will go on forever...

 # Dependencies
 ## Dependencies